 What else we gonna do?
 The most difficult thing.
 Be trusted.

 “You need to be trusted by your managers and by your coworkers.” – says Suzy Welch.
-First of all we have to do well what we know.
-But there are other thing we can do.
+First of all, we have to do well what we know.
+But there are other things we can do.

-“Silo jumping, or taking a bird’s eye view of your company” is ask for professional help when you don’t know how to do a job.
+“Silo jumping, or taking a bird’s eye view of your company” is asking for professional help when you don’t know how to do a job.

 You have to do «extra hours» sometimes, being interesting in other silos (groups).
 When we do that, our coworkers will perceive we respect their work and we care about that.
 This situation creates a relationship and they will trust us.

 Suzy Welch gives an example – A great senior communications manager at a leading pharma company, talk to shareholders and press.
-But in the meetings she only understand 50% of a conversation about the financial part.
-It was when she decided to understand about finances with her coworkers specialists in that area – she learned and her coworkers started to trust her, understanding she cared about them and she need them.
+But in the meetings, she only understands 50% of a conversation about the financial part.
+It was when she decided to understand about finances with her coworkers’ specialists in that area – she learned and her coworkers started to trust her, understanding she cared about them and she needs them.